The Killers: Political relations

 Invited by U.S. President Barack Obama, the band played on the White House South Lawn on July 4, 2010, for the second annual "Salute to the Military" United Service Organizations concert as part of Independence Day celebrations, which Flowers described as a "monumental honor".
 Despite their hiatus, the band got together to play "Human", "Somebody Told Me", "Mr. Brightside", "A Dustland Fairytale", "God Bless America/Read My Mind" and "When You Were Young".
 Flowers, Keuning and Stoermer also played at a campaign rally on July 8, 2010, in Nevada for Obama and U.S. Senate Majority Leader Harry Reid who was up for re-election.
-The Killers played an acoustic version of "Read My Mind" and did a folksy rendition of the state song, "Home Means Nevada".
+The Killers played an acoustic version of "Read My Mind" and did a folk rendition of the state song, "Home Means Nevada".
 In February 2011, Flowers had a private lunch with Mitt Romney during Romney's visit to the Republican Party convention in Nevada.
 In 2012, the band remained neutral in the election.
 In 2015, Flowers performed a folksy rendition of the state song, "Home Means Nevada" for Obama and U.S. Senate Minority Leader Harry Reid at the National Clean Energy Summit.
 In 2017 the band wrote a letter opposing development on the Red Rock Canyon National Conservation Area.
-"Land of the Free" references a number of political issues, including immigration, gun control, and police killings of African Americans.
+The band's 2019 single "Land of the Free" references a number of political issues, including immigration, gun control, and police killings of African Americans.